 (3) In the case of an absence permit for a purpose or in circumstances mentioned in regulation 54D(j), (k) or (l), the period specified in the absence permit under section 83(2)(a) of the Act shall be the shortest period reasonably required for that purpose or in those circumstances, including travel time.

-[Regulation 54E inserted in Gazette 3 Apr 2007 p.
+[Regulation 54E inserted: Gazette 3 Apr 2007 p.
 1497-8.]

 54F.
 Eligibility for absence permit